codekansas/gandlf/docs/examples/xor.md

 ![XOR Data](../resources/xor_data.png)

-The model can either be trained in unsupervised mode (the default) or supervised mode (using the `--supervised` command line flag).
+The model can either be trained in unsupervised mode or supervised mode.
 In the supervised mode, it acts as an auxiliary classifier GAN, which explicitly says which distribution the generated data should come from.

 When trained in the unsupervised mode, the data tends to cluster in one of the distributions.
 A potential way to fix this would be to let the GAN look at a whole batch of data, which would let it know that it's clustering too much on one distribution.